werval/werval/README.md

 You can then depend on the following artifacts:

 - `org.qiweb:org.qiweb.api:0` in your application code
-- `org.qiweb:org.qiweb.runtime:0` to run `org.qiweb.runtime.Main` class
+- `org.qiweb:org.qiweb.runtime:0` to run or extend `org.qiweb.runtime.Main` class
-- `org.qiweb:org.qiweb.test:0` in your test code
+- `org.qiweb:org.qiweb.test:0` in your test code to get a test environment easily

 The maven plugin is `org.qiweb:org.qiweb.maven:0`, goal `devshell` to run the Development Shell.